 - Understated massing with horizontal emphasis in form. - Profile is low and grounded with recessed upper floors and variations in wall plane. - Low-pitched hipped rooflines (Min.
-4/12) with wide eave overhangs (Min.
-24" when permitted). - Flat-roof accents are encouraged in contemporary approaches. - Recessed and covered entries defined by large, structural columns.
+4/12) with wide eave overhangs. - Flat-roof accents are encouraged in contemporary approaches. - Recessed and covered entries defined by large, structural columns.